DragonSWDev/dsdmaze/README.md

-# glMaze-rs
+# glmaze-rs
-This is an Rust rewrite of [glMaze](https://github.com/DragonSWDev/glMaze) project written in C++ for the purpose of learning Rust.
-Like original project it uses OpenGL and SDL2 (gl and sdl2 crates).
-Project also depends on cgmath and image crates.
+This is [glMaze](https://github.com/DragonSWDev/glMaze) project rewritten in Rust for learning purposes.
+Similar to original project it uses OpenGL and SDL2 but other dependencies were replaced with native Rust equivalents.

 <span style="display:block;text-align:center">![Screenshot](./doc/screenshot.png)